matilda002/WebDev3/JensensWebApp/matilda-exercises/JavaScript/exercises-javascript.md

 ### Exercise Eight: Handling Events
 Create an HTML page with three coloured div elements (red, green, blue) and a paragraph.
-When a div is clicked, the text within the paragraph should update to display which colour was clicked.
+When a div is clicked, the text within the paragraph should update to display which color was clicked.